Overview

 broad range of investment products, execution of securities transactions, and custody of client’s

-to adhere to investment minimums that might be required if the client were to directly access the
+to investment minimums that might be required if the client were to directly access the

 investments.
 Further, Schwab’s institutional brokerage services may include a reimbursement of